-From the architect.
-This is a private residential house for a family of four in Nagoya – a young couple and their two small children.
+Text description provided by the architects.
+This is a private residential house for a family of four in Nagoya - a young couple and their two small children.
 The site is located close to a new metro station, in an area that is developing rapidly.
 As both of the parents work, they wanted to have as much common areas as possible, in order to spend more time together as a family.
 So I decided to build a one-room house, with a lot of subtle balance between connected and separated area.

 In this project, I tried to achieve architecture that welcomes a large variety of things, in a state where all the parts are mutually interrelated.This architecture is not one dominated by a strong system or built in a well-ordered manner, but rather one that incorporates various meanings and it seems difficult to understand why it was made that way.
 When making a house for a young family with children that will soon grow up, and the developing area around the house will change fast, it seems to make sense to design a house with very open architecture, one with balance that can accept diversity.